 In order to qualify for the visa for intra-company transfer, there are certain requirements that the employer has to meet.
 These are:

-• To have a qualifying relationship with a foreign company (parent firm, branch, subsidiary or affiliate, known as qualifying organizations); and
+• To have a qualifying relationship with a foreign company (parent firm, branch, subsidiary, or affiliate, known as qualifying organizations); and

-• To be in business, presently or in the near future, as an employer in the US and minimum one other country directly or by a qualifying organization while the visa candidate will live in the US.
+• To be in business, presently or in the near future, as an employer in the US and a minimum one other country directly or by a qualifying organization while the visa candidate will live in the US.
 Our immigration lawyers in Miami can give you more details on this matter.

 • To have been working for a qualifying organization outside the US for one full year in the last three years before his or her admission in the country; and

-New Office in US
+New office in the US